falkr/ttm4175/pages/iot-mqtt-chat.md

 gui.typing(sender)
 ```

+The user interface will then show _Team 1 is typing..._ right under the conversation list with that contact.

 ## Chat UI Callbacks

+But what about actions that originate at the user interface?
+Like when the user clicked the _Send_ button --- then the user interface wants to call us, so that we can forward that chat message.

 ### Sending Messages

-Messages are sent when the sender writes a message in the message field and clicks `Send`.
+Messages are sent when the sender writes a message in the message field and clicks _Send_.
 The UI lets us know about this by calling the following function:

 ```python